djutras2/COVID-19-TF-Scrape/README.md

 # COVID-19-TF-Scrape
-A small python tool for scraping COVID-19 data from state HD websites in support of the COVID-19 taskforce.
+A small python tool for scraping COVID-19 zipcode data.

+main.py will run all scripts and write the results to a given output-folder.

+To Run:
+- C:/.../COVID-19-TF-Scrape> py main output-folder

+The default output-folder is ./output.